Frigate relies on Docker , which I installed simply by typing on my Mageia.

 We start with the Masks/Zones tab.
 For each camera selectable from the blue button in the upper right corner, we define detection zones; other areas of the image will be ignored for detection.

-to take effect; this can be done from the Settings
+effect; this can be done from the Settings menu.

 We now return to the Camera Settings tab , in the configuration below, only Person and Car objects will be displayed as alerts in the predefined area and other detected objects will be classified as detections in the same area.